Updated: 7 minute read

 Automate billing and payment collection

 Smart billing platforms auto-generate invoices from job data and attach secure pay-now links.
-Businesses that allow software to handle these routine tasks see operating costs drop by as much as 20%.
+Automation leaders cut the cost of the processes they automate by about 17%, according to Bain's Automation Scorecard.
 Scheduled reminders go out automatically, and systems flag late accounts for follow-up, reducing delinquency without awkward phone calls.
 When customers can pay through online portals or in-field card readers, you get money sooner.

 Real-time AI financial insights

 Machine learning pulls data from your CRM, payroll, and purchasing tools to show how much cash you truly have available right now.
 You could see margin by job type, compare technician profitability, or forecast next month's cash position in seconds.
-Many firms using intelligent analytics report revenue gains of 5-10% because they double down on their most profitable services and trim the rest.
+Among trades pros using AI, one in three credit it with 5% or more of their revenue growth because they double down on their most profitable services and trim the rest.

 Marketing automation and reputation building